Home

 This hill has the highest number of cave temples.

 SAM POH TONG is the most famous.
 There is a small pond full of turtles which people feed and an ornamental rock garden.
 At the back is a crematorium and columbarium.
-This temple is particuarly busy during the time of the Chinese All Souls festival.
-The neighbouring NAM THEAN TONG was estabished in 1867.
+This temple is particularly busy during the time of the Chinese All Souls festival.
+The neighbouring NAM THEAN TONG was established in 1867 and has been featured on postcards.
 A series of steps leads up to the upper chambers.
-LING SENG TONG is next door and is a small chamber filled with black smoke from the offerings.
-KEK LOOK TONG is one of the newest and most opulent of the Rapat temples.
+It made the news in 2012 when a Buddha face was seen on the cliff face.
+It is the first cave temple I have seen with a QR code for smartphones!
+See Nam Thean Tong website.
+LING SENG TONG is next door (nearest the road) and is a small chamber filled with black smoke from the offerings.
+KEK LOOK TONG is one of the newest and most opulent of the major temples on Rapat.
 It consists of one large chamber which runs through the hill.
 There are large gold statues of Buddha and the walls are covered with marble tiles.
-KWAN YIN TONG is a smaller temple alongside the main road.
-There are numerous smaller temples on this hill, both Buddhist, Chinese and Thai.
+See Kek Look Tong website.
+KWAN YIN TONG is a smaller temple alongside the main road heading south.
+There are rows of about 75 Kwan Yin (Goddess of Mercy) statues visible from the road.
+And more recently many more statues have been added and landscaping and gardening done, in an effort to attract more visitors.
+There is also a new staircase to the top of the hill.
+Next to this is the DA SENG NGAN temple which was "refound" in 2006, having been buried by a mudslide in 1974.
+There are numerous smaller temples on this hill - Buddhist, Chinese, Thai and Tibetan.

 North of Ipoh